gmhafiz/go8/README.md

 #### .env files

-The `.env` file defines settings for various parts of the API including the database credentials. f you choose to export the variables into environment variables for example:
+The `.env` file defines settings for various parts of the API including the database credentials.
+If you choose to export the variables into environment variables for example:

     export DB_DRIVER=postgres
     export DB_HOST=localhost